 - Surgery (7 weeks)

 - Obstetrics and Gynecology (4 weeks)

 - Pediatrics (4 weeks)

 - Psychiatry (4 weeks)

-Clinical Skills Foundation 2 (CSF2) continues to work in all aspects of the physician-patient relationship.
-Working together in the same small groups from Year 1, students will reflect on their experiences on the clinical rotations and apply topics such as ethics, spirituality, pain management, professionalism, and end-of-life issues.
+- Clinical Skills Foundation 2 (CSF2) continues to work in all aspects of the physician-patient relationship.
+Working together in the same small groups from Year 1, students will reflect on their experiences on the clinical rotations and apply topics such as ethics, spirituality, pain management, high value care, and end-of-life care.
 Students develop skills in advanced patient communication techniques.

-Selectives - Students choose two two-week selectives in the second year that provide an opportunity before the fourth year for students to learn about clinical subspecialties not directly covered by clerkships and to support career exploration.
+- Selectives - Students choose two one-week selectives in the second year that provide an opportunity before the fourth year for students to learn about clinical subspecialties not directly covered by clerkships and to support career exploration.
 There are approximately 30 selectives from which to choose.